bsmth/content/files/en-us/web/svg/reference/attribute/azimuth/index.md

 ---
-title: azimuth
+title: SVG azimuth attribute
+short-title: azimuth
 slug: Web/SVG/Reference/Attribute/azimuth
 page-type: svg-attribute
 browser-compat: svg.elements.feDistantLight.azimuth
 sidebar: svgref
 ---

-The **`azimuth`** attribute specifies the direction angle for the light source on the XY plane (clockwise), in degrees from the x axis.
+The SVG **`azimuth`** attribute specifies the direction angle for the light source on the XY plane (clockwise), in degrees from the x axis.

 You can use this attribute with the following SVG elements: